HFAnalyticsLab/COVID19_care_homes/README.md

 * 04_combined_vis.R - combined and visualiseses deaths in care home residents with regional distribution of care homes
 * 05_outbreaks.R - analyses and visualises data on COVID-19 outbreaks in care homes

+#### Sprint 3
-[Sprint 3](src/sprint_3) is an analysis hospital admissions from care homes and hopsital discharges to care homes before and during the
-COVID outbreak in March and April 2020:
+Sprint 3 is an analysis hospital admissions from care homes and hopsital discharges to care homes before and during the COVID outbreak in March and April 2020.

+[R code](src/sprint_3) was used to clean CQC and MPI data, to analyse characteristics and admissions/discharges of *permanent* care home residents and to visualise results using the SAS code below.

 * 01_clean_CQC.R - cleans pseudonimysed care home characteristics
 * 02_clean_MPI.R - cleaning pseudonimysed master patient index for care home residents and their long-term conditions